 The Academic Services Center has adopted the following guidelines in order to support an environment of comfortable learning and fair practice.

 Academic Services Center instructors will determine the attendance policy for the courses they teach.
 The policy will be clearly stated on their course syllabus each semester.
 If a student is going to be absent, he or she should report this absence to the Division Dean's office, who will then notify all instructors.
-Cases where a student is absent three days in a row will be reported to the appropriate Division Academic Counselor for follow-up.
+Cases where a student is absent three days in a row will be reported to the Student Success Specialists for follow-up.

 Making up assignments is allowable only for excused absences or at the discretion of the instructor.
 Any assignment not made up within two weeks of the absence will not be accepted, except in the case of unusual circumstances such as a long-term hospitalization.
 In such cases, at his or her discretion, the instructor may draft a special agreement for the student to complete the work.

 Excused absences are defined as absences resulting from illness, participation in school-sponsored activities, jury duty, mandatory military duty and family emergencies that are officially documented and verified.
 Inclement weather will be dealt with on a case-by-case basis.
 Unexcused absences include all other forms of absence.

 The use of cell phones, handheld music devices and headphones for personal use is not allowed in the Academic Services Center classrooms.
 Cell phones must be turned off in the classroom.

 The copy machine in the Academic Services Center office is for staff use only unless you obtain prior approval from the Academic Services Center Director or Accessibility Coordinator (if note taker).

 Items that belong to the Academic Services Center such as calculators, timers, biological models, computers (including iPads), etc., are the property of the College and are not to be taken out of the Academic Services Center labs and classrooms at any time.
 These items will not be loaned out to students for use outside of the Academic Services Center.